18F/18f.gsa.gov/_posts/2016-03-22-what-was-your-path-to-18f.md

 {{"britta-gustafson" | team_photo }}

 “I previously worked for Cydia, the alternative to the App Store for jailbroken iOS, which supports a community that makes unofficial customizations for iOS. iOS jailbreaking has a complex legal status, and my coworker and I participated in the Digital Millennium Copyright Act’s exemption comment process related to this.
-Both of us found this engagement with government fascinating and exciting, and we both turned toward more involvement in government — he got more active in local government, and I joined 18F!” - {{"britta_gustafson" | team_link }}
+Both of us found this engagement with government fascinating and exciting, and we both turned toward more involvement in government — he got more active in local government, and I joined 18F!” - {{"britta-gustafson" | team_link }}

 {{ "mhz" | team_photo }}